Malaysia could renew search for MH370 plane, 10 years after it vanished

 “No matter if it is 10 years, 20 years or more, as long as we are still alive … we will not cease to press for the truth.
 We believe the truth will eventually come to light,” said Bai Zhong, another Chinese national, whose wife was on the plane.

-When the plane first disappeared, Malaysian investigators did not rule out the possibility that the aircraft was deliberately taken off course.
+The plane, whose transponder was turned off, then apparently turned around and flew back over the north of Malaysia and then south into the the Indian Ocean.

+A multinational search force including Malaysia, Australia, the US and China scoured the sea for wreckage, and two weeks after the plane went missing then Malaysian Prime Minister Najib Razak announced the aircraft had “ended” its journey in the remote far south of the Indian Ocean.

-A 2018 report found failings by air traffic control and said the course of the plane was changed manually.
+A 2018 report into MH370’s disappearance found failings by air traffic control and said the plane’s course had been changed manually.

-Some debris from the plane has washed up along the coast of Africa and on islands in the Indian Ocean.
+Some debris from the plane has washed up along the coast of Africa and on islands in the Indian Ocean, including a two-metre wing part known as a flaperon.